grogs84/matiq-brackets/README.md

 ### Incremental Development
 - Build and test one component at a time, hands-on approach
 - Each feature works completely before moving to next
-- Storybook enables isolated component development
+- Isolated component development in main application

 ### Pure Components
 - No side effects, easy to test, clear prop interfaces